oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The next figure visualizes the build pipeline and its relation with the deployment pipeline.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-build-and-deployment-pipelines.png 838 542 "build and-deployment-pipelines" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-build-and-deployment-pipelines.png 838 542 "Overview of how the build and deployment pipelines (and other DevOps resources) hang together" %}

 ### IAM Policies